shawnsanto/scoutr/README.md

 ## Installation

-The package is not available on CRAN, so please install the development version.
+The package is not available on CRAN, please install the development version.

 ``` r